dhani-el/zees-blog/README.md

-We're developing a Blog App that talks experiences living as a twenty-something
+We're developing a Blog App that talks about experiences living as a twenty-something